What was the Prada Transformer?

 What happens when a certain side needs to be used as the stage?
 That is simple – a crane will rotate the structure so that the side intended for use faces downwards.
-This will automatically change the appearance of the structure, its form and in turn its function.
-From past events, the rectangle is preferred for used as a movie theatre; the cross is for art exhibitions, the circle for special events and the hexagon for fashion exhibitions.
+This will automatically change the appearance of the structure, its form, and in turn, its function.
+From past events, the rectangle is preferred for use as a movie theatre; the cross is for art exhibitions, the circle for special events and the hexagon for fashion exhibitions.

-Although considered to be a temporary structure, the Prada Transformer turns 10 years old in 2019.
-The common feature that unifies the four shapes is a stark white membrane that covers the entire circumference of the four structures.
+Although considered a temporary structure, the Prada Transformer turns 10 years old in 2019.
+The common feature that unifies the four shapes is a stark white membrane covering the entire circumference of the four structures.
 Before you see all the activities that can go on in the tent, one could easily mistake it for a circus prop.
-The name of the Prada Transformer is quite symbolic and is representative of the fact that the pavilion can easily be turned manually to create a choice floor.
-Such is the work that went into organizing four special events that have already taken place at this destination.
+The name of the Prada Transformer is quite symbolic and represents the fact that the pavilion can easily be turned manually to create a choice floor.
+Such work went into organizing that four special events have already taken place at this destination.